Ludee/Ludee/README.md

 </p>
 <h3 align="left">About me:</h3>
 <p align="left">
-I am a researcher in the Reiner Lemoine Institut in Berlin since 2014.
+I am a researcher in the Reiner Lemoine Institut (RLI) in Berlin since 2014.
 I work as developer and project manager in the unit <a href="https://reiner-lemoine-institut.de/en/research-fields/transformation-of-energy-systems-2/" target="_blank" rel="noreferrer">Transformation of Energy Systems</a> .
 My research focuses on energy data, data management with database systems, and open science in energy system research.
 </p>